Advent of Code 2015 - Day 13 - Knights of the Dinner Table

 a.map((x, idx) => [x, b[idx]]);

-Whilst solving this problem I encoutered an issue when using JavaScripts Math.max and the size of the possible arrangement happiness scores.
-Due to the nature in which Math.max (and Math.min) uses a multi-arity argument approach to supplying input, their is a finite amount of arguments that it can take till it exceeds the call-stack limit.
-For this problem I encounted this issue and as such was required to implement an alternative approach.
+Whilst solving this problem, I encountered an issue when using JavaScript’s Math.max and the size of the possible arrangement happiness scores.
+Due to the nature in which Math.max (and Math.min) uses a multi-arity argument approach to supplying input, there is a finite amount of arguments that it can take before exceeding the call-stack limit.
+For this problem, I encountered this issue and was required to implement an alternative approach.

 const max = (xs: number[]) =>